PecanProject/bety/Creating-maps-from-model-output.md

 ### For creating maps from your arcmap 10.1 on your desktop: (I will work on this when my arcmap resumes)

 1. Upload your csv data
-1. display your data (must choose WGS1984 projection)
+1. display your data (first lon, then lat, then field. must choose WGS1984 projection)
 1. Upload a mask file (us or world maps)
 1. select interpolation from spatial analyst tool from arc tool box (IDW method has been chosen for the past.
 Take the csv feature file as input)
 1. Select extraction from spatial analyst tool from arc tool box (extract by a mask has been chosen for the past.
 Take the interpolated file as input)